joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

     │   ├── index.js
     │   └── package.json
     │
-    ├── pomodoro-service/      # (NEW) Microservice for Pomodoro features.
+    ├── pomodoro-service/      # Microservice for Pomodoro features.
     │   ├── index.js           # Express server and API endpoints for the service.
     │   └── package.json       # Dependencies for the service.
     │